Statute law revision: Criminal Law Commissions

 In 1828, Henry Brougham made a famous six-hour speech in the House of Commons, considered to be the longest in the history of Parliament, which paid tribute to Bentham and set in motion reform of the British legal system.
 Following the fall of Wellington's administration, Brougham became Lord Chancellor and made codification a matter of official policy.

 The Royal Commission on the Criminal Law was established in 1833 and issued its final report in 1845, proposing a draft bill digesting criminal law and procedure.
 However, the ambition for such a comprehensive legal was dissipating.
 Lord Brougham introduced a bill embodying the digest, but it was withdrawn on an undertaking by Brougham's opponent, Lord Lyndhurst, that a second Commission would be appointed to revise it.

-The first report of the Statute Law Commissioners in 1835 recognised the need for statute law revision.
+In a supplementary report on the expediency of the consolidation of the different branches of the statute law, dated 17 July 1835 and ordered to be printed on 20 July 1835, the Commissioners recognised the need for statute law revision.